Budhpurnima Express

-The Budhpurnima Express (वुद्घपुर्णिमा एक्सप्रेस) is an express train of East central Railway zone of Indian Railways.
+The 14223 / 14224 Budhpurnima Express is an express train of Northern Railway zone of Indian Railways.
 It runs between major "Buddhist Hubs" such as Rajgir, Pawapuri, Nalanda, Patna, Gaya, Varanasi/Sarnath cities in Bihar and Uttar Pradesh.
 It is operated between Rajgir and Varanasi cities of India.

 Routing

-The trains run from Rajgir to Varanasi Junction via Nalanda, Bihar Sharif Junction, Harnaut, Bakhtiyarpur Junction, Patna Junction, Gaya Junction, Guraru, Jehanabad, Sasaram Junction, Dehri On Sone, Pt.
-Deen Dayal Upadhyay Junction and Varanasi Junction.
-From March 2024, the train had a new stop at Karamnasa.
+The trains run from Rajgir to Banaras(earlier Varanasi Junction)via Nalanda, Bihar Sharif Junction, Harnaut, Bakhtiyarpur Junction, Patna Junction, Gaya Junction, Guraru, Jehanabad, Sasaram Junction, Dehri On Sone, Pt.
+Deen Dayal Upadhyay Junction and Banaras .From March 2024, the train had a new stop at Karamnasa.